hknutzen/Netspoc/language.markdown

 A path restriction is automatically added for each group of interfaces belonging to a VRRP or HSRP cluster.

+## Dual stack objects with combined IPv4 and IPv6

+It is possible to define dual stack objects, having both, IPv4 and IPv6 addresses.
+This simplifies the modeling of a dual stack topology.
+Otherwise it would be necessary to model a separate IPv4 and IPv6 topology.

+Rules between dual stack objects will generate ACLs for IPv4 and IPv6.
+Rules between dual stack object and pure IPv4 object will silently ignore IPv6 address and generate only ACL for IPv4.

+These attributes are used to define dual stack objects:

+- `ip6` at network, host, interface and aggregate.
+- `range6` at host.
+- `unnumbered6` at network and interface.
+- `negotiated6` at interface.

+Other changes resulting from use of dual stack objects:

+ - If dual stack objects are used as border or inclusive border of an area, this defines two areas with identical name: one in IPv4 topology and one in IPv6 topology.
+ - If dual stack objects are used as interfaces of a pathrestriction, this also defines two pathrestrictions in IPv4 and IPv6 topology.
+   If the second pathrestriction has only one interface or only interfaces outside of a loop, it is silently ignored.
+ - New attributes `ipv4_only` and `ipv6_only` may be used at service or area.
+   This will enable only IPv4 or IPv6 part of dual stack objects.
+ - The following attributes are applied only to IPv4 part if used in dual stack objects:
+   `nat`, `bind_nat`, `subnet_of, `hub`, `spoke`.

+## Automatic dual stack hosts from pure IPv4 hosts

+In dual stack networks with many hosts, the IPv6 address is often derived from its IPv4 address.

+The attribute `auto_ipv6_hosts` is used to automatically generate dual stack IP from pure IPv4 hosts.
+It will generate IPv6 addresses for hosts by combining its IPv4 adress with the IPv6 address of its network.

+These attribute values are provided:

+- `auto_ipv6_hosts = readable;`
+  Example:
+  network: ip6 = 2001:db8:1:1::/64;
+  hosts: ip = 172.17.1.48;
+  => 2001:db8:1:1:172:17:1:48
+- `auto_ipv6_hosts = binary;`
+  Example:
+  network: ip6 = 2001:db8:1:1::/64;
+  hosts: ip = 172.17.1.48;
+  => 2001:db8:1:1::ac11:130
+- `auto_ipv6_hosts = none;`
+  No IPv6 address is generated

+This attribute is valid at network, area and host.

 ## Network address translation (NAT) {#NAT}

 Network address translation occurs at routers.
 At one side of a